kinteriq/Backup/README.md

 - __destination-path__\*\*: path to the directory you need to copy to (can enter several paths separated by space)

         python3 backup.py create documents ~/Documents/ ~/cloud_1/docs/ ~/cloud_2/docs/

-\*\* _Add separator at the end if the directory already exists,\
-otherwise, there should be no separator at the end of the path._

 ### __delete__:
 delete _shortcut-name_